 How to Understand Exposure

-The final goal is to get a photo with the correct exposure.
+The ultimate objective is to capture a photo with the correct exposure.

 White Balance